 Mapped scaling is used more often than we tend to even notice.
 Any time a resistive temperature sensor is giving you a temperature reading, mapped scaling is at work somewhere along the line.

-Formula scaling is the very powerful, but requires hardware/software configurations.
+Formula scaling is very powerful but requires hardware/software configurations.